Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Hickey Plans A Life Of Full-Time Anti-Israelism, Yet Apparently Hasn’t … You Know … Ever … Visited Israel

-Hickey has gone on record as stating that he is happy to “dedicate” the rest of his life to doing whatever he can to “help bring down” the “stain on humanity” that he regards Israel to be (exhibit 1001 in the case that Tadhg advocates openly for Israel’s destruction):
+Notably, Hickey has gone on record as stating that he is happy to “dedicate” the rest of his life to doing whatever he can to “help bring down” this dreadful country.

 But one thing is very curious: